semanticarts/gist/docs/Contributing.md

 ### Contents of the PR

 - Each PR should be atomic, addressing a single issue.
-This allows it to be accepted or rejected as a whole
+This allows it to be accepted or rejected as a whole.
+  - Exception: If there are several very small issues such as typo corrections or definition fixes, these can be submitted in a single PR.
 - The PR should address the entirety of an issue.
-If it does not, either the PR should be modified or the issue should be revisited and broken up into parts.
+If it does not, either the PR should be modified or the issue should be broken up into parts.
 - The title of the PR should contain the keywords "fixes #nnn" (or another of the [GitHub keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)) where nnn is the issue number.
 This automatically closes the issue when the PR is merged.
+  - Example: "Correct cardinality restriction on class gist:Room.
+Fixes #98."
 - The PR should include an update to the release notes for the issue.
 Format:
   - One-line or so summary of change, followed by a link to the issue.
 This may be a copy of the issue title if that is well-phrased.
   - Verbs hould be in the past tense: e.g., "changed" rather than "change," "corrected" rather than "corrects."
   - Example: Replaced all "xs" namespace prefixes for XML Schema with "xsd."
 Corrects issue [158](https://github.com/semanticarts/gist/issues/158).
+  - Exception: For very small issues, such as definition tweaks or typo corrections, a single line item will be included in the release notes.
+If such an item already exists, update it to include your issue number.
+If not, create it.
+    - Example: "Various minor wording changes in definitions."

 ### Assigning Reviewers

 - Assign reviewer(s) based on the impact of the issue (major, minor, patch).
-The impact level should be labelled on the issue; if not, refer to the forthcoming Change and Release Management document.
+The impact level should be labelled on the issue; if not, refer to the forthcoming Change and Release Management document and [Semantic Versioning](https://semver.org/).
   - Major: three reviewers
   - Minor: two reviewers
   - Patch: one reviewer
 - You should assign exactly this number, or at most one more.
-If too many reviewers are assigned, there is a tendency for (i) each reviewer to ignore the request, hoping other reviewers will step in, and (ii) too many cooks spoiling the broth and spreading confusion.
+If too many reviewers are assigned, there is a tendency for (i) each reviewer to ignore the request, expecting other reviewers to step in, and (ii) too many cooks spoiling the broth and spreading confusion.
   - In the case of some issues, it may be that you need input from more than one type of expertise.
 That is the time to use the "at most one more" prerogative.
 - Reviewers must be internal to Semantic Arts.
 - External contributors should not assign themselves as reviewers.